Travel to New England

 Best Time of Year to Visit

 The busiest months are May through September, but weather is conducive to sightseeing and events most of the year.
 Keep in mind that Newport is a tourist destination, so shopping in downtown can be crowded.
-Visits to the world-famous mansions can also be crowded and scheduling tours in advance
+Visits to the world-famous mansions can also be busy and scheduling tours in advance

 On average, the warmest month is July (average high 78 degrees F but can be in the 90s and very humid